-The short answer is that for a first-time implementation at a brand new facility, the process should take 6-8 months, however this may vary based on multiple factors.
-Our aim with this article is to answer your question with insightful information and a detailed breakdown of the factors involved, guiding you as a decision maker towards a plan that will ensure alignment between timing, planning and resource requirements for the successful implementation of your chosen WMS
+This article will lend you our experienced insights for insider information and a detailed breakdown of the factors involved, ultimately guiding your decision towards a plan that will ensure alignment between timing, planning and resource requirements for the successful implementation of your chosen WMS.

-Step 1 – Clearly define the business processes outcomes that you want to achieve
+Step 1: Clearly define the business processes outcomes that you want to achieve

 Our 20 years of WMS implementation experience has shown that a lack of upfront planning, alignment and understanding of the business goals and impatience to see quick results is the most common cause of delay.
 The latter puts additional pressure on the team to rush the implementation process which can put the entire project at risk.

-Step 2 – Clearly define your integration process requirements
+Step 2: Clearly define your integration process requirements

 Integration is typically split into two core touch points:

-ERP integration is all about ensuring that you have the most appropriate data with relevant actions taking place in the right system.
+ERP integration is about ensuring that you have the most appropriate data with relevant actions taking place in the right system.
 We often discover that companies do not clearly understand the role and responsibility of each system and then the resulting effect on the ultimate outcome should this not be in place from very early in the project.

 For decades, MHE has automated warehousing functions and material movements, which has resulted in higher resource utilisation, lower cycle time and higher inventory and shipment accuracy.
 The requirements of the integration of the MHE to your selected WMS again are heavily dependent on the agreed business processes and which system is responsible for which action.